akihikodaki/akihikodaki/README.md

 #### July, 2018 - March, 2019

 I was relocated for developing [VRoid Studio](https://vroid.com/studio), a software to build humanoid 3D models without special expertise.
+For details of the application, see [a presentation given at _SA '21: SIGGRAPH Asia 2021 Real-Time Live!_](https://dl.acm.org/doi/10.1145/3478511.3491311)

 My involvement began just before its first release.
 My focus was to improve the productivity of the team because the relocation was regarded as "temporal" in the first place.

 - Constructed and maintained a CI infrastructure with [Unity](https://unity.com), Linux, and [GitLab CI](https://docs.gitlab.com/ee/ci/).
 GitLab CI was managed by a colleague so I wrote application-specific code and communicated with him for the integration.
 - Designed and implemented [Mux](https://github.com/pixiv/Mux), a tool to build the UI with [XAML (eXtensible Application Markup Language)](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/xaml/xaml-basics/) and [data binding](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/data-binding/), and re-implemented the UI of VRoid Studio with Mux.